 Travels of Bollywood Cinema: From Bombay to LA by Roy A. G. Travels of Bollywood Cinema: From Bombay to LA - (2012)

-Dream of a World Without Borders A Century After the Komagata Maru by Roy A. G. Social & Legal Studies 27 219-235 (2018)
+Dream of a World Without Borders: A Century after the Komagata Maru by Roy A. G. Social and Legal Studies 27 219-235 (2018)